apache/shardingsphere/docs/document/content/quick-start/sharding-scaling-quick-start.en.md

 }
 ```

-It should be noted that, after the ShardingScaling's job is successfully created, it will automatically run.
+It should be noted that, after the Sharding-Scaling's job is successfully created, it will automatically run.

 ### Get scaling progress